Trip Details

 • 3500m

 Today, we first encounter the summit of the Shipton La Pass.
-We need to work for a few hours for this.
+We need to work for a few hours on this.
 We pass a beautiful lake named Kalo Pokhari and again head to KeKe La which is located at 4170m high.
-We can witness magnificent views of Chamlang Peak and other alluring snowcapped peaks in the horizon.
+We can witness magnificent views of Chamlang Peak and other alluring snow-capped peaks on the horizon.
 After our venture through Keke La Pass, we have a descent through the beautiful settlement which finally takes us to Dobate.
 Overnight at Dobate.

 • Bf/Lunch/Dinner